raunak-shr/Movie-Recommender-System-using-Python/README.md

 Recommender systems encompass a class of techniques and algorithms that can suggest “relevant” items to users.
 They predict future behaviour based on past data through a multitude of techniques including matrix factorization.
 These are few to mention but in the real world we get to see a lot more applications

-The Jupyter file contains the main program for building this system.
+The <a href = "https://github.com/raunak-shr/Movie-Recommender-System-using-Python/blob/main/Recommendation%20System.ipynb">Jupyter file</a> contains the main program for building this system.
 The  report document consists of following sections summarising various aspects of the project in an overview –

 1. Problem Formulation
 2. Algorithms Followed